Luke 20:41–21:4 . . . Bible Study Summary with Videos and Questions

 Segment 3 (vv.
 21:1–4): The Widow's Offering

-Ever since Jesus neared Jerusalem (see week 64's study), Luke's Gospel records one confrontation after another.
+Ever since Jesus neared Jerusalem (see our study of Luke 19:28–44), Luke's Gospel records one confrontation after another.
 This segment's four short verses about the widow contributing her meager offering comes to us like a breath of fresh air.
 From the list of challenges made against Jesus (found above, in the second paragraph), see a few verses from chapter 20 that show the extreme contrast between the wealth and pride of Jesus' adversaries and the simple piety of the poverty-stricken widow.
-Earlier, Jesus had contrasted a proud Pharisee with a repentant tax collector praying in the temple (18:9–14; week 59's summary).
+Earlier, Jesus had contrasted a proud Pharisee with a repentant tax collector praying in the temple (see our summary of 18:9–14).
 Now he again contrasts the rich with the poor.
 This passage provides a lesson from which we hearty disciples can learn.
 Seemingly, these four verses were placed by Luke, following the two preceding segments, so as to contrast the Pharisees' attitudes and lifestyles, showing how God's ways differ so greatly from those men.
 The Pharisees loved riches; they viewed wealth as an evidence of piety.
 God, in their minds, would be impressed by their wealth and would be especially pleased by the size of their contributions.
 In these last verses, Jesus has condemned the "rich and famous" and commended the insignificant monetary gift of a widow.
 While the Pharisees have "devoured widows' houses," it's the gift of one such widow that's the focus of our Lord's praise and instruction.